AndriiNorets/pneumonia-classification/README.md

 A deep learning project for classifying medical X-ray images to classify lungs for pneumonia, built with Hugging Face and PyTorch.

+Web application with models usage functionality on Huggingface: [Link to the application](<https://huggingface.co/spaces/AndriiNorets/pneumonia-classification>)

 ## Setting Up the Project Locally

 ### Prerequisites